-riangle (Hazard Warning Flashers):
+△ (Hazard Warning Flashers):

-Press this button located on top of the steering column, to make the front and rear turn signal lamps flash on and off.
+Press this button to make the front and rear turn signal lamps flash on and off.
 This warns others that you are having trouble.
 Press again to turn the flashers off.

-When the hazard warning flashers are on, the vehicle's turn signals will not work
+When the hazard warning flashers are on, the vehicle's turn signals will not work.